-- Show up to both Monday and Wednesday lectures each week - Take notes on paper during class - If you miss a lecture because of illness, family emergencies, mental health challenges or any other reason, you are encouraged to: - Ask a classmate to share their notes - o Read through the lecture slides posted on the portal - Read the textbook chapter covering that material - $\circ$ $\,$ Show up to office hours to ask questions about what you missed - Complete the problem sets - Read the textbook chapters - Take notes on paper as you read - Show up to office hours - Ask all your questions, even the ones you think are embarrassing (they are not!) - When you are working, turn off your phone (not just to vibrate mode) - Close all other tabs and programs when you are working on a computer

-- Make a set of synthesized notes - Take the notes you made while watching the lectures and while reading the textbook and then write a new set of notes that combines all the important information from both.
+- Show up to both Monday and Wednesday lectures each week - o Take notes on paper during class - If you miss a lecture because of any extenuating circumstances, you are encouraged to: - o Ask a classmate to share their notes - o Read through the lecture slides posted on the portal - o Read the textbook chapter covering that material - o Show up to office hours to ask questions about what you missed - Complete the problem sets - Read the textbook chapters - o Take notes on paper as you read - Show up to office hours - Ask all your questions, even the ones you think are embarrassing (they are not!) - When you are working, turn your phone to silent (not just to vibrate) - Close all other tabs and programs when you are working on a computer - Make a set of synthesized notes - Take the notes you made while watching the lectures and while reading the textbook and then write a new set of notes that combines all the important information from both.